 “Of all the peoples, the Greeks have dreamt the dream of life best.” —Goethe

 Thanks to an ongoing partnership with the BU Department of Classical Studies, Core students are invited to spend a summer studying in Athens.
 Students take classes from both BU Core professors and professors from the American College of Greece, and study classical history while immersing themselves in contemporary Greek culture.
 Coursework is complemented with day trips to locations such as Delphi, Mycenae, Corinth, Nauplion, Poros, and of course the Acropolis.
 Since the inception of the Greece summer program in 2013, the cost to students has been heavily subsidized by scholarships funded through donations from the BU Philhellenes, alumni, and other patrons.
 Click here to download an information flyer for Summer 2020, or visit the website of the Classics department to learn more about the application process and program details (click on the “Study Abroad” tab).
-Videos featuring student interviews and photos from the program can be found on YouTube and Facebook.
-For more information, email Prof. Samons at email@example.com.
+Information about the planned Summer 2022 trip will be posted here as soon as it is available.

 Fall Science Trip to Arizona